- What is the length of the program?

 - Introduction to Anthropology or Introduction to Sociology (ANTH 1100 or SOCY 1100)-MUST BE THE INTRODUCTION TO ANTHROPOLOGY OR SOCIOLOGY COURSE.
 We WILL NOT accept higher level courses as substitutions.

 - Statistics or Applied Biostatistics (CSIS 1206 or HLTH 2305 or PSYC 2241 or PUBH 2330 or PUBH 2310) To meet this requirement, the course must cover statistical methods primarily and not research methods or simple math.

-- Please note that as of January 15, 2012, we no longer accept CLEP scores for pre-requisites for the MSOT program.
+- Please note that we no longer accept CLEP scores for pre-requisites for the MSOT program.

-Yes, as long as you intend to retake the course in which the grade is less than a B and receive a B grade prior to August 31.
-However, having all pre-requisite courses with a grade of B or better results in a stronger application.
+Yes, as long as you intend to retake the course in which the grade is less than a B- and receive a B- grade prior to August 31 of the term you are applying.
+However, having all pre-requisite courses with a grade of B- or better results in a stronger application.

 14. Do I need to do observations of Occupational Therapists prior to applying?

-Beginning with the admissions cycle in the Fall of 2014, documentation of 40 hours of work/volunteer work or community service in a variety of occupational therapy settings with clients of different ages and diagnoses is required.
-Hours must be submitted on the Documentation of Clinical Hours form(s) found by visiting www.stockton.edu/grad and clicking "Graduate Programs" then "View Details".
+Beginning with the admissions cycle in the Fall of 2014, documentation of 40 hours of observation/volunteer/work or community service in a variety of occupational therapy settings with clients of different ages and diagnoses is required.
+Hours must be submitted on the Documentation of Clinical Hours form(s).
 PLEASE SUBMIT ONLY 1 DOCUMENT PER SETTING THAT INDICATES THE CUMULATIVE HOURS YOU COMPLETED IN THAT SETTING.